 What is Paul saying here?
 Did he teach the early New Testament church of God that women must wear a hat or veil to church services?
 If this is not what he meant, how should we understand these verses?
 What kind of tradition was Paul teaching the church?

 To obtain a clear picture of what the apostle meant by these statements, we must understand these verses in the context of his entire discussion of head coverings.
 This topic begins in I Corinthians 11:3, giving the underlying principle for his decision: "But I want you to know that the head of every man is Christ, the head of woman is man, and the head of Christ is God."

 God the Father

 The real subject under discussion is subjection to authority!
 Paul shows that, under God's government, there is a chain of authority.
 A woman is subject to her husband, who is subject to Christ, who is subject to God the Father.
 He repeats this chain in the section on marriage in Ephesians 5:22-24.

-In verse 4, Paul relates this matter of authority first to a man's head covering, "Every man praying or prophesying having his head covered, dishonors his head."
+In I Corinthians 11:4, Paul relates this matter of authority first to a man's head covering, "Every man praying or prophesying having his head covered, dishonors his head."
 Paul explains that a man should not have his head covered because a head covering symbolizes subjection.
 To wear a head covering would dishonor his God-given position as the head of his wife.
-The apostle explains this principle further in verses 7-10:
+The apostle explains this principle further in I Corinthians 11:7-10: